Josef Müller (politician)

-Josef Müller (27 March 1898 – 12 September 1979), also known as "Ochsensepp" (“Joe Ox”), was a German politician.
+Josef Müller (27 March 1898 – 12 September 1979), also known as "Ochsensepp" ("Joe Ox"), was a German politician.
 He was a member of the resistance during World War II and afterwards one of the founders of the Christian Social Union (CSU).
 He was a devout Catholic and a leading figure in the Catholic resistance to Hitler.

 Early life

-Born in Steinwiesen, Upper Franconia, Müller was a lifelong Catholic.
-He entered the legal profession after serving as a mortar-man on the Western Front from 1916 to 1919.
+Born in Steinwiesen, Kingdom of Bavaria, Müller was a lifelong Catholic.
+He entered the legal profession after serving as a mortar-man in the Royal Bavarian Army on the Western Front from 1916 to 1919.

 He was discharged as a senior sergeant.

 Müller became politically active during the Weimar Republic as a member of the Bavarian People's Party.

 Third Reich

 During the Nazi period he worked as an attorney defending many Nazi opponents.
 He also was part of the Catholic resistance and was in contact with resistance figures in the Abwehr (German military intelligence) such as Admiral Canaris, Hans von Dohnanyi and Hans Oster.